Working with Beams and Posts

 Water-resistant drywall, usually blue or green in color, is made for use in areas of high moisture, such as around bathtubs.
 Fire-resistant drywall, called Type X, sometimes is required by building codes in certain areas, such as around a furnace enclosure.

-Calculate the square footage of the ceiling & each wall, then add these figures to get a total for the entire room.
-Add about 10 percent to this (to account for waste), & divide by 32 (the number of square feet in one 4x8-foot sheet).
+Calculate the square footage of the ceiling and each wall, then add these figures to get a total for the entire room.
+Add about 10 percent to this (to account for waste), and divide by 32 (the number of square feet in one 4x8-foot sheet).
 The result is the approximate number of 4x8-foot drywall panels needed for the job.
 If the room has complicated or odd shaped surfaces, a more detailed estimate can be done.
-Draw each surface to scale, & then determine the most efficient layout of panels.
+Draw each surface to scale, and then determine the most efficient layout of panels.

 Tips for Nailing Drywall